 The orthodontists at Northland Orthodontics are fully qualified specialists who have carried out at least three years further training in orthodontics after becoming a qualified dentist.
 If you are considering having your own or your child’s teeth straightened, we would like to share the following advice to help ensure you get the best experience possible:

 - Consider all the Options: An orthodontist will discuss all the possible types of appliances that can be used to correct the alignment of the teeth.
-You should be weary if you are only offered one option or one type of appliance.
+You should be wary if you are only offered one option or one type of appliance.

 - Check qualifications: Some dentists have had as little as three hours training in straightening procedures so it’s advisable to ask the dentist how much training they have in orthodontics and with the types of braces being suggested.

 - Don’t expect a quick fix: While it is often possible to simply straighten the front teeth in six months, this is not always the long-term solution that is needed.
 To get a good result it is important to get the teeth fully corrected, biting correctly and in harmony with the jaws and lips.